lepistone/dotfiles/README.md

 These are symlinked manually into my home.

-I use them both on a Mac and on Ubuntu.
+I use them both on macos and linux (usually Fedora or Ubuntu).